 5. It’s Going to Cost More Than You Think

 Although they are inexpensive, DIY web templates might not be quite as cheap as you think.
-That’s because you may be pressed to pay extra for upgraded web hosting, premium layouts, and basic apps that are needed to run even the smallest business.
-Additionally, you’ll probably take a great deal of time (most likely several hours) trying to move your content into a pre-defined layout.
+You’re pressed to pay extra for upgrades.
+That includes upgraded web hosting, premium layouts, and basic apps that are needed to run the smallest business.
+Additionally, you’ll probably take several hours trying to move your content into a pre-defined layout.
 Add it up and your web template costs can quickly become substantial.

 How to Upgrade Your Business Website the Right Way